Break Every Chain (film): Development

 Hickory first wrote and published the novel in 2018, which detailed his real-life experience as a police officer and the struggles he faced with depression, loss and alcoholism and the eventual redemption he achieved.
 In 2020, JC Films bought the rights to produce a film adaptation of the novel, in which Dean Cain would star as Pastor Gabe.
 Later that year, Krystian Leonard joined the cast as Stacy Hickory, followed by Ignacyo Matynia in the lead role of Jonathan Hickory.

 Filming

-Principal photography took place in Bridgeport, West Virginia and Shinnston, West Virginia throughout the summer of 2020.
+Principal photography took place in Bridgeport, West Virginia and Shinnston, West Virginia throughout the summer of 2020, with COVID-19 safety measures in place.

 Release

 The film held its world premiere on February 20, 2021 at the Sun Valley Church in Tempe, Arizona, coinciding with the grand opening of an Arizona-based studio facility for JC Films.
 A distribution agreement was entered with Bridgestone Multimedia Group (BMG) for worldwide distribution on digital platforms and DVD/Blu-Ray—the film released worldwide on streaming on December 7, 2021.
 The film is also being shown as a ministry tool in churches.